narula/narula.github.io/_posts/2013-12-15-consistency.md

 # In the beginning, there was a program

-First let's talk about the simplest case -- one single-threaded process running on one single core machine, reading and writing to memory.
+Let's discuss concurrent programming first.
+Imagine the the simplest case -- one single-threaded process running on one single core machine, reading and writing to memory.

-Here we get consistency for free (of course this doesn't save us from our own programming errors).
-All of the process's reads and writes are ordered because it is single-threaded, and only one memory operation is happening at a time.
+Here we get consistency for free; all of the process's reads and writes are ordered because it is single-threaded, and only one memory operation is happening at a time.
 In fact only one thing is *ever* happening in the system at a time.
-The program can assume that all its instructions execute as though they are the only things running on this machine (because they are) which we call _isolation_.
+The programmer can assume that all of the program's instructions execute as though they are the only things running on this machine, because they are.
+We call this _isolation_.
 We don't need fancy primitives; life is good.

 # Consistent and Transactional